jierui-jerry/jierui-jerry.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- *2024.05* Outstanding Graduate (by Shanghai University of Finance and Economics)
+- *2024.05* Excellent Graduate (by Shanghai University of Finance and Economics)
 - *2023.09* The 2nd Prize Scholarship (by Shanghai University of Finance and Economics, *Top 10%*)
 - *2023.07* The 2nd Runner-Up, 2023 Deloitte Digital Difference Camp (by Deloitte)
 - *2022.11* Tailong Bank Scholarship (by Tailong Bank, *Top 10%*)